-Drop the interest rate if you get charged interest on your balance by using a low interest rate credit card instead.
+Drop the interest rate if you get charged interest on your balance by getting a low interest rate credit card instead.

 A low interest rate credit card can be considered as having a purchase rate that’s less than 15% p.a versus the standard purchase rate of 20% p.a.
 Purchase rate is the interest rate set for goods and services purchased on a credit card.